5 Things Furniture Sellers Can Do to Drive More Sales During COVID-19

 - Incorporate measurements.
 Speaking of size, help your shoppers out and do the measurements for them.
 Try overlaying dimensions on one of your product images, like Burrow does in Figure 4:

 Figure 4 (source)

 Lifestyle photography projects are on hold right now.
 The good news is that 3D is a remote-friendly solution for scaling high-quality imagery of highly configurable products.

-3D configurations let shoppers better visualize and interact with products, which has shown to increase conversions by 40 percent.
-The ability to zoom or rotate a product also builds a shoppers’ trust, according to one study.
+3D configurators let shoppers better visualize and interact with products, which has shown to increase conversions by 40%.
+The ability to zoom or rotate a product also builds shoppers’ trust, according to one study.

-Wayfair’s “View in 3D” app feature lets customers do exactly that and play around with different materials and colorways on an item in real time, which is something you can’t do in-store.
+Wayfair’s “View in 3D” app feature lets customers do exactly that and play around with different materials and colorways to customize an item in real time, which is something you can’t do in-store.